 Practical skills which require use of specific machinery such as engineering, are costly as they require tools and people practicing with them.

-However most theory, background knowledge and academic based knowledge can be delivered through eLearning with the use of examples.
-There are insanely easy to set up as public pretraining.
+Through eLearning most theory, background knowledge and academic based knowledge is easily done with the use of examples.
+They are very easy to set up as public pretraining.

 Even for a carpenter before you pick up a plane to plane some wood, learning about grain and cellulose can massively speed up learning the skills required.
 Yet to become a carpenter you need never have read this material before.